How to Prepare

 Imposing an age limit!
 Talk about discrimination!
 It shows that the very organizers of these monstrosities do not trust the audience which, ultimately, will make the event happen.
 You are all making part of a dark chapter of guitar history.

-All the above answers, converge in one big truth.
+All the above answers converge on one big truth.
 Our ego craves to be fed.

 When your reasons start sounding more like, everything else I tried does not make me happy nor puts food on my table (usually these two truths converge in life) or, there are simply not enough players in my town, or...
 I want to remind my fellow human beings that the human body and brain can persevere silently for hundreds of hours in the pursuit of perfection and music brings happiness to the soul, then you will at least sound honest or have a clear idea of what concert giving it is all about.

-Some musicians have a character which allows them to deal with the concert scene in a more "detached" fashion, others are masters at choosing the repertoire, others simply practice so many hours that they do not have a life, others should have simply not bothered.
+Some musicians have a character that allows them to deal with the concert scene in a more "detached" fashion, others are masters at choosing the repertoire, others simply practice so many hours that they do not have a life, and others should simply not have bothered.
 If you are an anxious person, you can deliver but will probably suffer a lot.
-You see, artists in general, are romantic, soulful and sentimental people plus all the normal human mixture of feelings.
-This explosive mixture is not exactly what you seems to need when it comes to facing a crowd.
+You see, artists in general, are romantic, soulful, and sentimental people plus all the normal human mixture of feelings.
+This explosive mixture is not exactly what you seem to need when it comes to facing a crowd.

 Renato Bellucci 1979